thomas-fung/Semi-Parametric-GLARMA/README.md

 # Semi-Parametric-GLARMA
 ## A semi-parametric method for GLARMA type model in Time Series Analysis (Matlab Version)

-The MATLAB function spglarma is used to fit generalized linear autoregressive moving average (GLARMA) models using Pearson or Score-type residuals whereas the underlying distribution will be estimated from the data with the empirical likelihood approach.
+The MATLAB function `spglarma` is used to fit generalized linear autoregressive moving average (GLARMA) models using Pearson or Score-type residuals whereas the underlying distribution will be estimated from the data with the empirical likelihood approach of [Huang and Fung (2016)](https://arxiv.org/abs/1603.02802).

 Currently only the 'log' link option is fully tested.
-There are plans for identity, inverse and logit links as well.
+There are plans to implement and test the identity, inverse and logit links options.

+An `R` package `spglarma` is currently under development and will be released on github and cran shortly to accompany an updated version of the paper.

+## Installation
+The implmentation is based around using the `fmincon` function of `Matlab`'s optimization toolbox.
+Saved the following m-files into a working directory: `spglarma`, `spglarmapearson`, `spglarmascore`, `loglikglarma`, `constraintsglarmapearson`, `constraintsglarmascore`, `plotspglarma`, `SPPIT_hist`, `spglm4`, `loglik4`, `constraints4` and then you are good to go.

+A more detailed examples can be found in

-## Example Polio
+## Polio Example

 Cases of Poliomyelitis in the U.S.